ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 We can generalise the script by doing the following things:
 1. Making the input and ouput tables configurable
-2. Letting the user specify the delimiter, but having commas as default.
+2. Letting the user specify the delimiter, but having tabs as default.
 3. Determining which columns should be kept/removed from user input
 4. Keeping all the above options in a config file, so we can later determine how the script was run.